Accurate Assessment via Process Data: Introduction

 Process data is often in a format not easy to directly incorporate to analysis.
 We preprocess the data by embedding each response process to a finite dimensional vector space.
 There are multiple methods to fill this task, including $n-$gram language modelling \citep{he2016analyzing}, sequence-to-sequence autoencoders \citep{tang2019seq2seq}, and multidimensional scaling \citep{tang2019mds}.
 In this paper, we use feature extracted from multidimensional scaling.

-To the authors' best knowledge, this is the first piece of work to use process data to improve measurement accuracy.
+In the psychometrics literature, plenty of research has been conducted on the use of additional information, such as response times, to improve measurement accuracy \citep[e.g.,][]{bolsinova2018improving}.
+To the authors' best knowledge, this is the first piece of work to use problem-solving log data to improve measurement accuracy.
 A literature that is remotely related to the currently work is the automated scoring systems for constructed responses.
 Extensive research has been on on automated scoring of essays, which aims at producing essay scores comparable to human scores based on examinees' written text \cite[e.g., ][]{page1966imminence,attali2006automated,foltz1999automated,rudner2006evaluation}.
 Other than essay scoring, automated scoring engines have been developed for scenario-based questions in medical licensure exams \citep{clauser2000generalizability}, constructed-response mathematics problems \citep{fife2013automated}, speaking proficiency exams \citep{evanini2015automated}, and prescreening for post-traumatic stress disorder based on participant self-narratives \citep{he2017automated,he2019combining}.
 Many of these systems were shown to produce comparable scores to expert ratings.
 Readers are referred to \cite{bejar2016automated} and \cite{rupp2018designing} for comprehensive reviews of the history, applications, conceptual foundations, and validity considerations of automated scoring systems.

 The proposed approach differs from most automated scoring systems in its objective.
-Whereas automated scoring systems are often designed to reproduce expert- or rubric-derived scores in an automated and standardized manner, the purpose of the proposed two-step conditional expectation approach is not to reproduce the final scores but to refine the latent trait estimates based on original final scores with the additional information from the problem-solving processes.
+Whereas automated scoring systems are often designed to reproduce expert- or rubric-derived scores in an automated and standardized manner, the purpose of the proposed Rao-Blackwellization approach is not to reproduce the final scores but to refine the latent trait estimates based on original final scores with the additional information from the problem-solving processes.